Intercultural Innovation Award

 UNAOC also developed a series of media trainings with Google and the World Bank: “Digital Tools for Newsgathering & Reporting across Cultures” to learn how to communicate via social media and how to improve their gathering skills.

 The migration programme is based on the notion that in a world of porous borders and rapidly evolving modes of transportation and communications, diverse populations are destined to interact through continued migration presenting new challenges for host countries.
 How this dynamic is portrayed in the media and discussed by political leaders will determine whether populations view increased diversity as a source of strength or as a threat.

 With that in mind, the migration program traverses with UNAOC media and education programs.
 There are three significant projects:

 Organizing media training and seminars for Journalists to discuss challenges, best practices and opportunities in media coverage of migration.
-Two seminars were convened in Paris and Berne The two seminars culminated in a set of recommendations for how journalists can improve the way they cover migration.
+Two seminars were convened in Paris and Berne and culminated in a set of recommendations on how journalists can improve the way they cover migration.
 (Paris Outcomes Document and Bern Outcomes Document)

 PLURAL+ (pluralplus.unaoc.org) is a youth video festival and competition for people 25-years old and younger organized in partnership with the International Organization for Migration and the support of more than thirty partners from around the world.

 PLURAL+ competitors submit videos focusing on the themes of migration, diversity and social inclusion are submitted to a jury for consideration.

 In view of how media greatly influences public views of migrants and migration-related issues, UNAOC together with Panos Europe Institute developed media-friendly glossary that provide journalists with media-friendly definitions of key migration concepts.
 (View the Media-Friendly Glossary on Migration.)